 If you’re in a yoga studio, be sure to let your teacher know about any injuries or concerns before class starts, says Steven Cheng, a certified yoga instructor.

 And remember: “If a pose doesn’t feel good, causes pain, or gives you a sharp sensation in the patella (kneecap), adjust it or don’t do it,” Miller says.

 1. Chair Pose

-Stand with feet and legs together and chest lifted.
+Stand with your feet and legs together and your chest lifted.
 Sit back and down (as if you’re sitting in a chair).
 Beginners may find more support and stability with feet hip-width apart.
-Keep weight in heels and raise arms overhead.
+Keep weight in your heels and raise arms overhead.

 “Your weight is put into your hip sockets to ensure your knees aren’t inching out in front of your toes,” Miller says.
 “Plus, this move is a whole-body toner, strengthening the hips, thighs, and calves, which makes the knee function better.”

 2. Peaceful Warrior Pose

 Step your right foot forward with toes pointing straight.
 Turn your left toes 45 degrees to the side and extend arms out with palms facing up.
 Bend right knee at a 90-degree angle, keeping it in line with ankle.

 Place the back of your left hand on your left leg and arch back, reaching right arm overhead and toward the back of your mat, gazing toward the ceiling.